Akcbryant/IsItPink/README.md

 # IsItPink
-Random idea to see average color from Iphone camera.
-Took about 8 hours of actual work :P
+idea to see average color from Iphone camera.